Back to Blog

 DOJ Accredited Representative • 15+ years experience

 When sponsoring a family member for a green card in San Diego, you must prove you can financially support them.
-The Affidavit of Support (Form I-864) is a legally binding contract between you and the U.S. government.
+The Affidavit of Support (Form I-864) is a legally binding contract between you and the U.S. government that remains enforceable for years.
+San Diego's high cost of living — with median rents exceeding $2,400 per month and a cost of living index 44% above the national average — makes understanding income requirements and asset calculations especially important for sponsors in this region.

 What is the Affidavit of Support?

-Form I-864 is a legal document where you promise to financially support the immigrant you're sponsoring at 125% of the federal poverty level.
-This obligation lasts until the immigrant becomes a citizen, earns 40 work quarters, or permanently leaves the U.S.
+Form I-864 is a legal document where you promise to financially support the immigrant you are sponsoring at 125% of the federal poverty level.
+This is not a formality — it is a legally enforceable contract.
+The U.S. government and the sponsored immigrant can both sue you to enforce this obligation if the immigrant receives means-tested public benefits like Medicaid, SNAP (food stamps), or SSI.

 2025 Income Requirements